 Types:

-- Don't download suspicious files
+- Don't download suspicious files.

-- Verify addresses after pasting
+- Verify the address after copying.

-Regulatory Risks
+Legal and Regulatory Risks

 Account Closure